qt/qtbase/cmake/README.md

 host.
 This "host build" is needed because the process of building Qt involves the compilation of intermediate code generator tools, that in turn are called to produce source code that needs to be compiled into the final libraries.
-These tools are built using Qt itself and they need to run on the machine you're building on, regardless of the architecure you are targeting.
+These tools are built using Qt itself and they need to run on the machine you're building on, regardless of the architecture you are targeting.

 Build Qt regularly for your host system and install it into a directory of your choice using the ``CMAKE_INSTALL_PREFIX`` variable.
 You are free to disable the build of tests and examples by